 Frequently Asked Questions

 Below are answers to some questions that parents frequently ask.
-Questions not addressed here may be answered in the parent/student handbook or elsewhere on our website.
+Questions not addressed below may be answered HERE or elsewhere on our website.
 We encourage you to call the school office with any questions: 262-644-8083 ext.
 25.

 What are the school hours?